Bar and Court Admissions

 - Represented a natural gas company in a complex contract dispute involving production from a large gas field in Wyoming; the case was favorably resolved before trial.

-- Obtained a favorable jury trial result on behalf of a natural gas gathering company in a case involving allegations of breach of a gas purchase contract.
+- Obtained a favorable jury trial result for a natural gas gathering company in a case involving allegations of breach of a gas purchase contract.

 - Won a commercial arbitration that sought a buyout of client's multimillion dollar interest in a nationwide petroleum marketing joint venture.